mershark/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-smore function and loop task
+more function and loop task